-FROM TURQUOISE WAVES TO THE SEA OF SAND
+FROM THE ATLANTIC TO THE SEA OF SAND

 Heading south-east from the Atlantic coastal resorts, follow this desert tour from Agadir, Essaouira, or Taghazout and loop through the Sahara Desert.
 Then travel north across the Anti Atlas and High Atlas mountain ranges to reach Marrakech.

 The itinerary below can be extended with an additional night in the desert at Erg Chigaga Great Dunes.